Below I compare flea bites vs. bed bug bites. So, when you have a bug infestation, you want to know which bug you’re dealing with.

-Flea Bites vs Bed Bug Bites – Bite Location?
+Flea Bites vs. Bed Bug Bites – Which Is It? – Bite Location?

-Bed Bug Bites – Bed bug bites will mainly appear on the upper parts of the body especially the arms, hand, neck and face – but can occur on any part of the body.
+Bed Bug Bites – Bed bug bites will mainly appear on the body’s upper parts, especially the arms, hand, neck, and face – but can occur on any part of the body.

-Bed Bug Bites – Bed bug bites appear as small, red and round bumps which are raised at the center.
+Bed Bug Bites – Bed bug bites appear as small, red, and round bumps raised at the center.
 The bites are itchy and tend to become worse when scratched.
 Baby bed bugs oval measuring about 0.5 mm.